30 Different Types of Espresso Drinks | (Must Try!)

 Types of Espresso Shots

-Four different espresso shots can be prepared by altering the amounts of water and coffee.
+There are four different types of espresso shots that can be prepared by altering the amounts of water and coffee.
 Each espresso shot has its own distinct flavor profile.

 1- Solo Espresso shot